frederic-perez/AmE-dictionary/data/dictionary.md

 __wallflower__
 __wallop__ _v_ _informal_ :five: (walloped) To beat soundly; strike or hit very hard. _Syn_ whack, wham, whop _They walloped the back of his head with a stick._ _The storm was aimed to wallop Washington, D.C., today._ :es: golpear
 __wallow__ _v_ :nine::m: (wallows, wallowed, wallowing) __1__ _(chiefly of large mammals)_ Roll about or lie relaxed in mud or water, especially to keep cool, avoid biting insects, or spread scent. :es: revolcarse por __2__ _(of a person)_ Indulge in an unrestrained way in (something that one finds pleasurable). _I was wallowing in the luxury of the hotel._ _Syn_ luxuriate, bask, take pleasure, take satisfaction, indulge (oneself)
+__wamble__ _v_ Move unsteadily or with a weaving or rolling motion. _As John wambled into the kitchen for his morning coffee, his head pounding and stomach reeling, he made a silent vow never to get drunk again._
 __wan__ _adj_ :four::hammer: _A wan reception._
 __wand__ _n_
 __wander__ _v_ :two::hammer: _Let's wander slowly through the fields, the fields of joy._